In the holiday spirit: 3 ways to use texting to show customer appreciation

 Announcement text example: Thanks for being one of our loyal customers.
 We love seeing you, [First Name].
 Show this text to get 40% off any item in the store between 12/1 and 12/8.

 Above all, make it clear what items or services the percentage applies to.
 People want the best deal possible, and if you fail to outline the limitations, you could really hurt your bottom line.
 30% off one item is very different than 30% off one order.

-No matter what sort of promotion you run through texting, make sure each message is personalized, at the very least with each recipient’s first name.
+No matter how you show customer appreciation with a texting promotion, personalize each message, at the very least with each recipient’s first name.
 Your “appreciation” won’t seem genuine if you fail to treat your customers or clients like individuals.